pace/cloud-sdk-ios/docs/index.md

 Biometry is needed for 2FA during the payment process, thus make sure that `NSFaceIDUsageDescription` is correctly set in your target properties.

 ### Native login
-You can use *AppKit* with your native login (given that your token has the necessary scopes) as well.
-In case of a native login, it is crucial that you set the configuration during setup accordingly, i.e. setting the `authenticationMode` to `.native`.
+By default *AppKit* is used with your native login (given that your token has the necessary scopes) as well.

 There is a `AppKitDelegate` method that you will need to implement, i.e. `func getAccessToken(reason: AppKit.GetAccessTokenReason, oldToken: String?, completion: @escaping ((AppKit.GetAccessTokenResponse) -> Void))`, which is triggered whenever your access token (or possible lack thereof) is invalid; possible reasons: it has expired, has missing scopes